ECAD for Residential Homes

-No. Only improvements made through the Home Performance with ENERGY STAR program or an equivalent Austin Energy program can exempt your home from the ECAD ordinance.
+No. Only improvements made through Home Energy Savings, formerly known as Home Performance with ENERGY STAR®, or an equivalent Austin Energy program can exempt your home from the ECAD ordinance.
 The quality of materials and methods can be ensured only if the work is performed under Austin Energy program guidelines.

 What can I provide a potential home buyer to show that I completed energy efficiency improvements?

 Austin Energy provides homeowners with information about the energy efficiency improvements a home has received through Austin Energy programs.
 To assist homeowners with past program history, call 512-482-5346 or email Austin Energy with the home’s address and their telephone number.

 How do I apply for a variance to the ECAD ordinance?